Developer-Autodesk/design.automation.inventor-utilities/README.md

 }
 ```

-All the As methods and GetValuesCollection throw InvalidValueTypeException when the conversion fails or KeyNotFoundException when the key index is not present int he map.
+All the As methods and GetValuesCollection throw InvalidValueTypeException when the conversion fails or KeyNotFoundException when the key index is not present within the map.
 TryGetValueAs instead returns bool to indicate success/failure.

 ## Release notes
 * [release notes](releasenotes.md)